bperlik/minimal-mistakes/_posts/2018-03-23-how-to-learn.md

-## HOW TO LEARN A NEW SKILL ##
+## How to Learn A New Skill ##
 ![Learn Together](/assets/images/learn-together-john-schnobrich.jpg)

 *(my notes from taking a Coursera class on learning and how I applied to learning software development)*

 The acquisition of skill requires practice.
 Repetition alone, however, does not ensure the acquisition of a skill.
-Learning or skill acquisition incorporates this idea of experience, proposes that skills develop from the interaction of four components central to information processing.
+Learning or skill acqui:w sition incorporates this idea of experience, proposes that skills develop from the interaction of four components central to information processing.
 These components include:
 * SPEED - processing speed, the rate at which information is processed in our processing system;
 * WHAT - breadth of declarative knowledge, the size of an individual's factual information store;